 EAPA set out with IES our research partner to understand the use, impact and reach of an EAP in today’s organisations.

-Professor Stephen Bevan ran the research for IES
+Professor Stephen Bevan conducted the new research for IES during 2017-2018

 Institute of Employment Studies

 IES is a well-respected research organisation.
 IES mission is to help bring about sustainable improvements in employment policy and human resource management.
 It does this through its research and consultancy work.
 And by increasing the understanding and improving the practice of key decision-makers in the private and public sectors.
 Crucial to the Institute’s mission is that it should inform; those who directly commission our research and consultancy, the wider community of policy writers and decision-makers.
 This provides the Institute with a strong motivation to publish and disseminate the findings of its work.